 The catheter was removed on the morning of the day I was discharged from the hospital.
 I had no further complications after leaving.
 As for the good news, the results of the biopsy indicated that I did not have prostate cancer.

 Dealing With BPH Since 2003

-Based on the experience of 2003, I will never again have a prostate biopsy.
-Since having my left cancerous kidney removed in April of 2015, the condition of my prostate has been monitored by more PSA tests and semi-annual prostate sonograms.
-My new urologist has me on the drug Avodart to help shrink the prostate and another, Harnal, which makes it easier for me to urinate during the night.
+Based on my experience of 2003, I will never again have a prostate biopsy.
+Since having my left cancerous kidney removed in April 2015, the condition of my prostate has been monitored by more PSA tests and semi-annual prostate sonograms.
+My new urologist has me on the drug Avodart containing dutasteride to help shrink the prostate and another, Harnal containing tamsulosin hydrochloride, which makes it easier for me to urinate during the night.